- University of California Berkeley

 Berkeley proposes to create a new senior tenured position for a science/technology writer who would continue his or her own journalistic projects while teaching and running a new Center for Science and Technology Reporting.
 Such a center and endowment would anchor the school's specialized reporting curriculum and... create a nerve center for related events, conferences, special programs and commentary on the critical challenges faced by science and technology reporting.
 As a result of the teaching and research of the Knight Chair, Berkeley will serve as a new resource for science and technology journalism nationally, as a training center for young journalists and as an intellectual center for the public on issues involving the news media in the coverage of science and technology.

-Helped to establish a new Berkeley Sustainable Food Systems Institute, a joint project of three units on campus: Journalism, the College of Natural Resources, and the Goldman School of Public Policy.
+In 2013 Pollan helped to establish the new Berkeley Food Institute, a joint project of three units on campus: Journalism, the College of Natural Resources, and the Goldman School of Public Policy.
 The outcome thus far has been to foster collaboration across campus, and to raise the profile of food studies at UC Berkeley.
 Funding for three years has been pledged.

-Published an illustrated edition of Food Rules, with paintings with Maira Kalman.
-The book extends the reach of my project of helping to educate the largest possible audience on food and health, including people who would never read a long book on the subject.
-The book was a New York Times bestseller.
+Pollan recently published an illustrated edition of Food Rules, with paintings with Maira Kalman.
+The book extends the reach of his project of helping to educate the largest possible audience on food and health, including people who would never read a long book on the subject.
+The book, much of the content of which was crowd-sourced, was a number one New York Times bestseller.
 A series of viral videos and slide shows and TV interviews (Good Morning America; the Colbert Report) accompanied publication in Fall 2011.

-Established Edible Education, a new undergraduate course on campus that introduces a large group of students (400) and community members (300) to the full range of issues under the rubric of food politics.
-Funded by the Edible Schoolyard Foundation, the course features weekly guests, including Eric Schlosser, Peter Sellars, Marion Nestle, Alice Waters, Robert Reich, and others.
+In 2011, Pollan established Edible Education, a new undergraduate course on campus that introduces a large group of students (400) and community members (300) to the full range of issues under the rubric of food politics.
+Funded by the Edible Schoolyard Foundation and, now, The Berkeley Food institute, the course features weekly guest lecturers, including Eric Schlosser, Peter Sellars, Marion Nestle, Alice Waters, Robert Reich, and others.
 Innovations included a live webcast and YouTube archive, as well as inviting in the local community onto campus to participate.
-The course became a gathering place for both students and faculty engaged by food and agriculture issues, and it is being repeated fall 2012.
+The course became a gathering place for both students and faculty engaged by food and agriculture issues, and it is being repeated spring 2014.

 Question-and-Answer with Knight Chair